guilherme-pereira/QTLpoly/docs/1-tutorial.md

 2. QTL is significant, but in a different position in the linkage group: QTL position is updated (process called "position refinement");

-3. QTL is not significant: QTL is dropped (referred as "backward elimination").
+3. QTL is not significant: QTL is dropped (referred to as "backward elimination").

 Rounds of model optimization are repeated until no more QTL have their positions updated or are dropped.
 This process is documented in a series of plots in a PDF file named after each trait (e.g. 'T32_optimize.pdf') with a suffix as in `plot = "optimize"`: